 The intent of the vehicle and bicycle parking, queuing, and loading requirements is to ensure that adequate parking is provided in a safe and efficient manner.
-The total number of parking spaces in the proposed surface parking areas meet the requirement per the current 2014 Zoning

-Ordinance by providing 394 vehicle spaces.
-Staff has coordinated with the Applicant to reduce as much as functionally possible the amount of vehicular parking visible from Darnestown Road, with the majority of the parking spaces to be located to the rear of the proposed structure.
+The surface parking areas meet the parking requirement per the current 2014 Zoning Ordinance by providing 394 vehicle spaces.
+The Site Plan reduces as much as functionally possible the amount of vehicular parking visible from Darnestown Road, with the majority of the parking spaces located to the rear of the building.
 As previously noted, the surface parking area to the rear is proposed to be replaced with an ambulatory building and associated structured parking garage at a future time.
-The off-street parking provided is appropriate for the nature of the use and intensity and is easily accessible from the abutting roads.
+The offstreet parking provided is appropriate for the nature of the use and intensity and easily accessible from the abutting roads.

-An off-street loading dock is located off of the proposed driveway loop west of the proposed medical office building, which meets requirements set forth in Section 59-E-1.4 of the Zoning Ordinance in effect on October 29, 2014.
+An off-street loading dock is located off the driveway loop west of the medical office building, which meets the requirements set forth in Section 59-E-1.4 of the 2004 Zoning Ordinance.